crlngn/crlngn-ui/README.md

 - The module was tested mostly on Foundry v12 and DnD 4.x.
 The overall UI styles are system agnostic, but chat card styles are mostly for DnD5e - I've done some basic tests for PF2e.
 If you would like to request support for a different system (and help with info and screenshots), please add a feature request on Github issue tracker (subject to evaluation);
 - The module is currently compatible with **"Compact Scene Navigation"**, but you might want to disable the auto-hide setting on that module as my module also implements auto-hide;
 - Feel free to report compatibility status with other modules (subject to evaluation);
+- If you use a non-compatible module, play with the settings and disable the parts that might be affecting it.

 ### BUGS AND FEATURE REQUESTS:
 - Please use the issue tracker to report any bugs and requests for enhancements using the appropriate labels.